mementum/backtrader/docs/plotting/plotting.rst

 As the name implies, this is a *mixin* class intended to be used in multiple inheritance schemes (specifically on the right hand side).
-The *mixin* has no knowledge of the actual name of the 1st line (index is zero-based) from the other indicator that will make the multiple inherticance mix.
+The *mixin* has no knowledge of the actual name of the 1st line (index is zero-based) from the other indicator that will be part of  the multiple inheritance mix.

 And that's why the options are specified to be for: ``_0``.
 After the subclassing has taken place the 1st line of the resulting class will have the